A unique opportunity to explore perception

 Questionnaires

-If you or your child has synaesthesia and would like to share your experiences or join a study, complete either the:
+If you or your child has synaesthesia and would like to share your experiences or participate in a study, please complete one of the following:

 Current studies

-• We are looking for people with mirror-touch synaesthesia who feel touch on their own body when seeing another person being touched.
-If you think you experience this, please complete our short 10-minute mirror-touch screener questionnaire.
+- Mirror-Touch Synaesthesia: We are seeking individuals who feel touch on their own body when seeing someone else being touched.
+If this describes you, please complete our short 10-minute mirror-touch screener questionnaire.